MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Set-PnPUnifiedGroup.md

 # Set-PnPUnifiedGroup

 ## SYNOPSIS
-Sets Office 365 Group (aka Unified Group) properties
+Sets Office 365 Group (aka Unified Group) properties.
+Take into account that you will need to connect to sharepoint site using a special scope as "Group.ReadWrite.All", "User.ReadWrite.All", "Directory.ReadWrite.All"

 ## SYNTAX